 George Pelecanos uses the tears produced by the episodes he writes to fuel a genesis deviceHow many gallons of tears has he gathered over the years?
 Wallace's death, Sobotka's death, the end of Hamsterdam, all the kids in season four except for Namond getting their futures ruined, Michael losing his soul in season 5... it all adds up to a diabolical scheme for world domination.

-In the end everyone goes to jailIn the final episode there is a scene where the prosecution and the defense make a deal.
-Basically they both have to agree to the deal or they and everyone else will gp to jail for the various crimes they commuted.
+Marlo won't retire, so in the end everyone goes to jailIn the final episode there is a scene where the prosecution and the defense make a deal.
+Basically they both have to agree to the deal or they and everyone else will go to jail for the various crimes they commited.
 One of the stipulations is that Marlo retire.
 In the final montage Marlo gets bored with legitimate business and goes back to the street.
 So all the other happy people in the montage wind up going to jail because of the chain reaction set up earlier

 Spiros is the Greek's sonThe Greek seems to have a close, almost fatherly relationship with Spiros, and he is old enough to be his father: when the Greek dies, Spiros will take over the organization.